anberino/RPGSIMPLE/Simple.md

 > Name of the author/authors of the Booster Pack.

-> Tests: how many times someone has played with this Booster Pack.
+> Tests: how many times a playgroup has played with this Booster Pack.

 > Description: basic description of how the world works - who lives there, how society organizes itself, what kinds of quests will the characters enroll and so forth.